Nilotpal Mrinal

 Nilotpal Mrinal (born 25 December 1984) is an Indian author, poet, socio-political activist and social media influencer.
-He is known for his books Dark Horse, Aughad and upcoming novel Yaar Jadugar.
-In 2016, he was awarded India's Sahitya Akademi Award.
+He is known for his books Dark Horse, Aughad and Yaar Jadugar.
+In 2016, he was awarded India's Sahitya Akademi Yuva Puraskar.

 Early life and education

 Mrinal was born on 25 December 1984 in Dumka district, Jharkhand.
 He attended high school in Nonihat and graduated from St. Xavier's College, Ranchi in 2005.
 He moved to New Delhi in 2008, where he began preparing to enter civil service and had given the Civil Services Examination (CSE) several times.

 Career

 Mrinal's first novel, Dark Horse, was published in 2015.
 Written in Hindi, it depicts the difficulties of leaving village life for that of the city, and is set against the backdrop of Mukherjee Nagar, Delhi.
-It received the Sahitya Akadami Youth Award in 2016.
+It received the Sahitya Academy Yuva Puraskar in 2016.

 Four years later he released a second novel, Aughad.
 Recently Mrinal released his third novel 'Yar Jadugar'.

 He also writes poetry and folk songs, and has appeared as a motivational speaker for TED (conference) and Josh Talks.